Demmy-R/Python-Projects/README.md

 # Python-Projects
- Collections of program written in python to show my improvement.
+ Collection of programs written in python to show my improvement.